AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children: Deployment Study

 \subsection{Participants}

-We advertised our study in online communities of parents of autistic children by sharing a flyer with a link to the screening questionnaire.
-Our inclusion criteria for child participants were: (1) a diagnosis of Autism Spectrum Disorder classified as Level 1 or 2 autism per CDC guideline and (2) the ability to read and comprehend short stories with images and limited text, as typically targeted toward preschool and early elementary school children; and (3) parental willingness to share photos of their child for image generation.
+We recruited study participants from online communities of parents with autistic children.
+Our inclusion criteria for child participants were: (1) a diagnosis of Autism Spectrum Disorder classified as Level 1 or 2 autism per CDC guideline; (2) the ability to read and comprehend short stories with images and limited text, as typically targeted toward preschool and early elementary school children.
 One author who is a licensed counselor and authorized to diagnose autism, initially screened the respondents based on the description of the child's literacy and cognitive functioning.
-For the household, we ensured that they have (1) a stable Wi-Fi at home; (2) an internet-connected computer; and (3) no travel plans that may impact the use of \sysname{} during the study period.
-Of the 69 respondents who met the criteria, 16 families living in proximity to our institution (our study required in-person delivery of the study equipment and setup) provided written informed consent and participated in the study.

-\autoref{tab:deployment:demographic} shows the demographic information of the 16 dyads (D1--16), along with the children's autism level and literacy of images and text.
-Of the 16 parents (P1--16), two were fathers and all but one father were primary caregivers of the child participant.
-Child participants (C1--16) were aged between 7 to 12 ($M=8.56$) and included two girls.
+The demographic information of the 16 parent (P)--child (C) dyads, including the children's autism level and literacy, is provided in \autoref{tab:deployment:demographic} in Appendix.
+Child participants (C1--16; two girls) were aged 7 to 12 ($M=8.56$).
 Twelve children were assessed as having Level 1 autism (formerly referred to as high-functioning autism).
-The remaining four were assessed as having Level 2 autism in terms of verbal communication, but they were also included in the study as they were considered to have potentially sufficient comprehension of images and text that \sysname{} offers.
-To compensate their participation, we offered 200,000 KRW (approx. 144 USD) as a gift card after the study.
+While the remaining four were assessed as having Level 2 autism in terms of verbal communication, they were also included in the study as they were considered to have potentially sufficient comprehension of images and text that \sysname{} offers.
+Each dyad was compensated 200,000 KRW (approx. 144 USD) as a gift card after the study.